Dr. Natalie Jones, PsyD, LPCC® – CEO /Owner

 Welcome to Lifetime Counseling and Consulting®

-Dr. Natalie Jones, PsyD, LPCC® is a licensed psychotherapist in California.
-She received her masters in clinical counseling psychology from The Chicago School of Professional Psychology – Chicago campus and doctorate in clinical psychology from The California School of Professional Psychology at Alliant International University – San Francisco campus.
+Dr. Natalie Jones, PsyD, LPCC® is an expert therapist in treating clients who have experienced narcissistic abuse and also treating those who are narcissists.
+Dr. Jones also works as court expert in interviewing and evaluating victims of sexual assault and criminal offenders.
+She received her master’s in clinical counseling psychology from The Chicago School of Professional Psychology – Chicago campus and doctorate in clinical psychology from The California School of Professional Psychology at Alliant International University – San Francisco campus.
 She has an extensive training, education, and work experience in the criminal justice, forensics, and medical field.
-She is currently in the process of of completing licensure as psychologist in California.
 Dr. Jones started Lifetime Counseling and Consulting® after years of working in the public sector and in the criminal justice system in 2015.

 Dr. Jones has experience in working with clientele from a diverse background.
 She has spent several years providing therapy and assessment services to both victims of domestic violence/crime/abuse and criminal offenders in a variety of settings including prison, hospitals, rehabilitation facilities, and domestic violence shelters.
 She has the education, training, and work experience of working with those who have severe trauma and personality disorders.
 Dr. Jones specializes in working with criminal offenders, perpetrators of violence, and helping professional women of color heal from narcissistic abuse.